Deltares/Koswat/docs/reference/koswat_strategies.md

         2. Get a stronger cluster among the neighbors.
 Selects the neighbor with the "weakest", yet greater than the actual, reinforcement type value.
-            - If both neighbors are "weaker" than the current reinforcement type, then it is considered an "exception" as it cannot be further strengthen.
+            - If both neighbors are "weaker" than the current reinforcement type, then it is considered an "exception" as it cannot be further strengthened.
             We therefore move to the next _non-compliant_ cluster.
         3. Move the current cluster's locations to the stronger reinforcement cluster.
         4. Remove the cluster from the "available clusters" list as it is integrated in